near/NEPs/specs/Standards/FungibleToken/Minting.md

 * smart contract will mint tokens for a user

 Moreover, there are tools which filter transactions to report user tokens in a dashboard (eg the NEAR Wallet).
 These tools will usually check the first transaction.
 In case of NEAR Wallet it check for the `ft_transfer`, `ft_transfer_call` function calls.
-If a user will receive a token through minting, the it won't be reported (see  Minted Tokens via Contract not showing in Wallet [#468](https://github.com/near/near-contract-helper/issues/468) issue).
+If a user will receive a token through minting, then it won't be reported (see Minted Tokens via Contract not showing in Wallet [#468](https://github.com/near/near-contract-helper/issues/468) issue).
 So, we need a standard interface in order to have a tool support.

 ## Standard Interface